Koszul algebras and quadratic duals in Galois cohomology: Quadratic algebras and the Koszul property

 \begin{rem} PBW property is preserved under the quadratic dual construction.
 More precisely, if $\{x_1,\dots,x_n\}$ is a set of PBW generators of the quadratic algebra $A_\bullet$ under the suitable order $\preceq$, then the dual basis $\{x_1^*,\dots,x_n^*\}$ is a set of PBW generators of $A_\bullet^!$ under the \emph{opposite} suitable order: $s\preceq^{op} t \Leftrightarrow t\preceq s$ (cf.~\cite[\S~4.3.9]{lodval}). \end{rem}

-\begin{ex} The following are PBW algebras that will be relevant subsequently. \begin{enumerate} \item All monomial algebras are PBW.
-Indeed, consider a set of algebra generators with respect to which relations are monomial.
+\begin{ex} The following are PBW algebras that will be relevant subsequently. \begin{enumerate} \item[(a)] A quadratic monomial algebra is a quadratic algebra admitting a presentation in which all relators are (noncommutative) monomials of degree $2$ in the generators.
+All quadratic monomial algebras are PBW.
+Indeed, consider a set of algebra generators with respect to which all relators are quadratic monomials.
 Then all the associated critical monomials reduce to $0$ after one step in either way the rewriting rules are applied.
-In particular, tensor algebras and trivial algebras are PBW. \item Symmetric and exterior algebras are PBW under the degree-lexicographic order. \item Let $A_\bullet=Q(V_A,\Omega_A)$ and $B_\bullet=Q(V_B,\Omega_B)$ be two quadratic PBW algebras.
+In particular, tensor algebras and trivial algebras are PBW. \item[(b)] Symmetric and exterior algebras are PBW under the degree-lexicographic order. \item[(c)] Let $A_\bullet=Q(V_A,\Omega_A)$ and $B_\bullet=Q(V_B,\Omega_B)$ be two quadratic PBW algebras.
 Then the quadratic algebras $A_\bullet\sqcap B_\bullet$, $A_\bullet\sqcup B_\bullet$, $A_\bullet\otimes^1 B_\bullet$ and $A_\bullet\otimes^{-1}B_\bullet$ introduced in Example \ref{ex:quadratic2} are PBW (cf.~\cite[\S~4.4]{PoliPosi}).
-In each case, a set of PBW generators is the union of the sets of PBW generators of $A_\bullet$ and $B_\bullet$. \end{enumerate} \end{ex}
+In each case, a set of PBW generators is the union of the sets of PBW generators of $A_\bullet$ and $B_\bullet$. \end{enumerate}